 Invest in volumizing hair products.

 When you have fine strands, making them appear as voluminous as possible is the goal.
 One of the best ways to do that is to invest in volumizing hair products.
 A volumizing shampoo, conditioner, and styling product can help you achieve a bouncy, full blowout.
-For shampoo and conditioner, we recommend trying Matrix Total Results High Amplify Shampoo and Conditioner.
+For shampoo and conditioner, we recommend trying Redken Volume Injection Shampoo and Conditioner.
 This system, made with the brand’s bodifying complex with filloxane, helps provide instant volume to fine, flat, or processed hair.

 Blow dry your hair with an upward motion.